kojiro5150/phdss-instructions/measurement.md

 section that follows — they are separate sections with separate content.
 Complete the full Goodhart analysis (2–4 sentences of substantive content) before writing the Confidence & Key Uncertainties heading.
+SECTION CLOSED — after completing this analysis, write **Confidence & Key Uncertainties** next.
+Do not write **Goodhart / Gaming Risks** again anywhere in your output.

 **Confidence & Key Uncertainties**
 Label overall assessment confidence: HIGH / MEDIUM / LOW with justification.